MDI-Benchmark/MDI-Benchmark/README.md

-# MDI-Benchmark: Multi-Dimensional Insights:A Comprehensive Benchmark for Evaluating Large Multimodal Models Based on Age Stratification
+# MDI-Benchmark: A Comprehensive Benchmark for Evaluating Large Multimodal Models Based on Age Stratification

 ## Outlines